Loading...

 He replied mildly that he had played some football, but now found swimming to be great exercise, as it had actually brought his voice back.
 He added that he had started his show business career as a singer.
 I was slightly chagrined that I had been wrong about his sport, and the show business comment didn't really register.
 I just figured it was something he had done when he was young, before he had gone into whatever blue collar career he was in.
 (White collar guys never look that tough; though now that I think of it, neither do blue collar guys.)

 Canary made a dismissive wave with his hand and growled, "Agh, just on a soap opera.
 You've got better things to do then watch soap operas."
-(What a great line to use if you're actually a soap opera star.)
+(What a great line.)

-A few weeks ago I finally said to him, "Please don't misinterpret, I'm not gay, but I have to say, you are one of the most magnificent-looking men I've ever seen."
+A few weeks ago I said to him, "Please don't misinterpret, I'm not gay, but I have to say, you're one of the most magnificent-looking men I've ever seen."
 (A more confident man would not have needed that preface, and would have spoken more slowly and emphatically; I, of course, felt obliged to include the preface and blurted the whole thing out too quickly.)

 He said, "Oh, I've seen your children" in response to the preface, then added, after I was done, "I have to question your eyesight, but....thank you."
 Once again, I thought, what a great line; he must get plenty of opportunity to use it.